argoproj/argo-workflows/docs/executor_swagger.md

 Before serializing, Quantity will be put in "canonical form".
 This means that Exponent/suffix will be adjusted up or down (with a corresponding increase or decrease in Mantissa) such that:
-a.

 No precision is lost
-b.
 No fractional digits will be emitted
-c.
 The exponent (or suffix) is as large as possible.

 The sign will be omitted unless the number is negative.

 Examples:

 1.5 will be serialized as "1500m"
 1.5Gi will be serialized as "1536Mi"